 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-According to the General Statistics Office of Vietnam, consumer prices rose 0.80% in month-on-month terms in February, contrasting the 0.10% fall recorded in January.
+According to the General Statistics Office of Vietnam, consumer prices fell 0.09% in June over the prior month, contrasting May’s 0.49% increase.

 Industrial production rose 9.6% in annual terms in June, down from May’s 10.0% increase.

 Economic growth eased to 6.7% in the second quarter from 6.8% in Q1, according to recent data released by Vietnam’s Statistical Institute.

 June 3, 2019